This website uses cookies to ensure you get the best experience on our website. Learn more

 Kanana: Our full report

-... among towering jackalberry (ebony) trees, knobthorn acacias and sausage trees on the edge of a permanent stretch of channel.
-Kanana's environment is a mix of forests and open seasonal floodplains, combined with permanent channels and lush flood meadows – and it's this mix which leads to it being able to offer a very full range of activities.
+The camp nestles among towering jackalberry (African ebony) trees, knobthorn acacias and sausage trees, in a wider environment of forests and open seasonal floodplains.
+This, combined with permanent channels and lush flood meadows, means that the camp is able to offer a very full range of activities.

 The nine tented chalets at Kanana Camp are large, structured tents raised on wooden decks.
-Spread out along wooden walkways and elephant dung pathways (which are much nicer than they sound!), all overlook the channel or seasonal floodplains in front of camp.
+Spread out along wooden walkways and dried elephant dung pathways (which are much nicer than they sound!), all overlook the channel or seasonal floodplains in front of camp.
 Each chalet is constructed around a solid frame of thick wooden beams, around which thick canvas is stretched, giving the feel of a much more substantial wall.
-We found that although the chalets look simple from the outside, the interiors are spacious, airy and attractive.
-At the front of each chalet is a shaded deck with two comfortable wooden chairs.
-The front 'wall' is almost fully meshed, with sliding doors.
-This, together with the high roof and mesh windows running along either side, lends an open and airy feel to the rooms.

 Our view

-The environment around Kanana is particularly beautiful, the camp's guides are generally very good and the water activities are excellent.
+The environment around Kanana is particularly beautiful, the camp's guides are generally very good, and the water activities are excellent.
 If you visit between around July and October, we'd be surprised if even those with only a passing interest in birds failed to be impressed by the sheer magnitude and variety of birds at the heronry.
 However, this isn't a camp for a first-rate game safari between around May and November, when water levels are high.

 Botswana expert